 Beginner artists are recommended to start their training with simple graphite sketches.
 In this case, the best tools are a simple hard-soft pencil and a rubber eraser.

-After mastering the basic principles of drawing, you can easily climb to the next step to get better at drawing and start working with gouache, graphite, and pastels.
+After mastering the basic principles of drawing, you can easily climb to the next step to get better at drawing and start working with canvas for painting, gouache, graphite, and pastels.

 There are many different exercises to improve art skills.
 We have selected 5 of the easiest and most popular exercises for you.